Rights group asks for worker-safety probe at Tokyo Olympics

-TOKYO (AP) — A former Olympian and head of a human-rights watchdog is asking the IOC and Tokyo Olympic organizers to investigate worker safety at venues being built for next year’s games.
+TOKYO (AP) — A former Olympian and head of a human-rights group is asking the IOC and Tokyo Olympic organizers to investigate worker safety at venues being built for next year’s games.

-Mary Harvey is the CEO of the Geneva-based Centre for Sport and Human Rights, which was among rights groups that pressured Qatar to reform labor practices — particularly regarding migrant labor — for its 2022 soccer World Cup.
+Mary Harvey is the CEO of the Geneva-based Centre for Sport and Human Rights, the type of organization that pressured Qatar to reform labor practices — particularly regarding migrant labor — for its 2022 soccer World Cup.

 Tokyo has come under similar scrutiny since a report — “The Dark Side of the Tokyo 2020 Summer Olympics” — was published last month by the Building and Wood Workers’ International union, which also investigated Qatar conditions.